martinpihrt/OSPy/ospy/docs/Clean_installation.md

 http://<Raspberry-Pi-address>:8080
 ```

 If a tunnel mode was selected, the installer also prints the remote address or a command that shows its status.
+For a managed Cloudflare Tunnel it stores the configured public URL in `/etc/ospy/cloudflare_public_url`, which allows the active public address to be shown in the OSPy footer without storing or exposing the Tunnel token.

 On the first login: